 1. Candidates must be a minimum of 18 years of age.
 Candidates must be current members of USA Powerlifting.
 (Current Membership Cards must be presented to the State Chair prior to test administration.)

 2. Candidates must have approval of their State Chairman to take the test.

-4. Candidates must pass the written and practical sections of the state referee test.
+4. Candidates must pass the written and practical section of the state referee test.
 A minimum score of 80% is required on the written test and 90% on the practical portion of the test.
-The written examination is taken online with a 2 hour time limit and is an open-book test.

 When necessary, retest arrangements may be made after a minimum of six weeks following the previous test date.

-Please fill out the application with your approximate testing date and then submit it.
+Please fill out the application and submit it.
 Application Form – Referee Test

 Becoming a referee is a great way to give back to the sport and gain a wealth of knowledge.
 Your participation is much appreciated.
 Thank you for your support of USA Powerlifting, Arizona.